 Safeguarding your Bitcoin backup passphrase (recovery seed) and the private key is essential to maintain control over your wallet.
 Sharing these critical pieces of information with anyone can lead to unauthorized access and the potential loss of your digital assets.
 Store your recovery seed and private key securely, separate from your primary wallet storage.

 Multi-signature (or multi-sig) is an advanced security measure requiring multiple private keys to authorize a transaction.
-This means that a single private key cannot initiate a transaction on its own, thus reducing the risk of theft or unauthorized access.
+This means that a single private key cannot initiate a transaction independently, thus reducing the risk of theft or unauthorized access.

 Storing your digital assets on exchanges can expose them to the risk of being stolen in the event of a hack.
 Instead, transfer your holdings to a secure wallet, such as a hardware wallet or an adequately secured software wallet.
 This practice ensures you maintain control over your private keys and reduces the risk of losing your assets to exchange hacks.